4. God’s Authority to Rule

 The highest heavens belong to the LORD, but the earth he has given to man (Psalm 115:16 Emphasis mine).

 The Hebrew word Nathan, translated as the English word "given," means to assign.
-The earth is the territory that man has been assigned to rule.
-The heavens and the earth belong to the Lord, but the Scripture is clear that He has given stewardship of earth to humanity to govern and take care.
+The earth is the territory man has been assigned to rule.
+The heavens and the earth belong to the Lord, but the Scriptures clarify that He has given stewardship of the earth to humanity to govern and take care of.
 This thought of man being given responsibility is also brought out in Genesis 2:15, “Then the Lord God took the man and put him into the Garden of Eden to work it and take care of it.”
 The Hebrew word shamar translated with the English words, “take care of,” means: “to keep, guard, protect and preserve, as a watchman cares for his cattle or sheep.”
-To Adam and his race was assigned the task of governing and stewardship over the planet.
+Adam and his race were assigned the task of governing and stewardship of Earth.

-Adam gave away his right and dominion to rule into the hands of Satan at the fall.
+At the fall, Adam gave away his right and dominion to rule into the hands of Satan.
 Satan, with impunity, could say to Christ at the temptation, “I will give you all their authority and splendor, for it has been given to me, and I can give it to anyone I want to” (Luke 4:6).
 Satan was not offering Jesus something that he did not have.
 If so, Jesus would not have been tempted by this.
 Satan was offering Jesus something that was in his hands to use as leverage.
-He sought to induce Christ to bypass the cross by bowing to him, acting outside of the Father’s will.
+He sought to induce Christ to act outside of the Father’s will and bypass the cross.

-This is the reason why the redemption of the earth had to come through a man because the planet was given to Adam's race and only one of Adam's race could win it back.
+This spiritual authority over the earth given to humanity is why the redemption of the earth had to come through man.
+God gave stewardship of the earth to Adam's race, and only one of Adam's race could win it back.
 Humanity was the trustee of the earth.
-Satan could legally do anything he wanted to any of Adam's progeny because they had become slaves of Satan due to Adam’s choice to obey Satan rather than God.
+Satan could legally do anything he wanted to Adam's progeny because they had become slaves of Satan due to Adam’s choice to obey Satan rather than God.
 All it took was one act of disobedience.
 A man had to be found upon whom Satan had no claim.
 That’s why Christ had to be born of a virgin.
-It is no wonder that the concept of the Virgin birth is also under attack and something that the enemy wants to refute as foolish.
+It is no wonder that the concept of the Virgin birth is under attack and something that the enemy wants to refute as foolish.
 It is an essential element in the Redemption story.
-The Messiah, the Christ, had to be one of Adam's race but Sin could not taint him; otherwise, He would have been owned and dominated by Satan, having Adam’s nature.
+The Messiah, the Christ, had to be one of Adam's race but not tainted by sin; otherwise, He would have been owned and dominated by Satan, having Adam’s nature.
 Christ was 100% man but 100% God as well, being conceived of the Holy Spirit.
 Satan, therefore, had no claim on the Innocent Christ.
-Divine law says that "Whoever sheds the blood of man, by man shall his blood be shed; for in the image of God has God made man” (Genesis 9:6).
-In other words, when Satan took it upon himself to bring Jesus to the cross, for the first time under the divine law, he became a murderer because Jesus was completely innocent, having never sinned.
+Divine law says that “Whoever sheds the blood of man, by man shall his blood be shed; for in the image of God has God made man” (Genesis 9:6).
+In other words, when Satan used his minions, the leaders of Israel, to bring Jesus to the cross, for the first time under divine law, he became a murderer because Jesus was completely innocent, having never sinned.
 Satan was stripped of the keys of death and hell at the cross (Revelation 1:18).
 Every man that makes Christ’s death his own by believing and trusting in His death to be the payment for their sin is made righteous before God.
 Eternal justice was satisfied at the cross.
-In the courts of heaven, Satan was legally condemned as a murderer, because he had no right to kill Jesus due to His sinless life.
+Satan was legally condemned as a murderer in the courts of heaven because he had no right to kill Jesus due to His sinless life.
 Just before the cross, Jesus said:

 Now is the time for judgment on this world; now the prince of this world will be driven out (John 12:31).

-What would you consider to be the implications for everyone who is a Christian, especially as it relates to everyone in Christ given the right to rule and reign?
+What would you consider to be the implications for a Christian, especially as it relates to everyone in Christ given the right to rule and reign?

 “…anyone who has faith in me will do what I have been doing…You may ask me for anything in my name and I will do it (John 14:12-14).

 That same authority and power given to the twelve disciples are also provided to each of us.
 Satan has no legal right of ownership over us.
 God, in Christ, has: “brought us into the kingdom of the Son he loves” (Colossians 1:13).
 The authority that Satan once had over us is destroyed.
-It is only our unbelief that hinders the flow of the Spirit’s power and authority in us and through us.
+Only our unbelief hinders the flow of the Holy Spirit's power and authority in us and through us.
 God chooses the weak things of the world to confound the strong (1 Corinthians 1:27).
-Do you feel weak?
+Do you feel inadequate?
 Then God has chosen you to glorify Him by using you!

 Let’s look at a Bible passage from the Acts of the Apostles to see an example of men without a relationship with God trying to oppose demonic spirits: